Over the Ochil Hills

 It is also worth mentioning that if the ‘private tour’ option has been booked in advance then there are no other places or bikes available on that day.
 For more info about the ‘private tour’ (from 1 up to a maximum of 3 people for the same fee) please see our Tours section, or simply contact us by email or via the website.

-Highland Bike Tours (HBT) make use of Hybrid E-Bikes with a classic Dutch design, so suitable to use while wearing casual clothing.
+Highland Bike Tours (HBT) make use of Hybrid road E-Bikes with a classic Dutch design, so suitable to use while wearing casual clothing.
 You can view images of these e-bikes on the FAQs page (see above), or on our Instagram link (see below).

 Atholl Road, Pitlochry PH16 5BL, Perthshire, Scotland